-Despite the overall lack of evidence, the climbing community's opinion on the issue has become polarised by rumour and hearsay.
-On the one hand, there are people like Jelle Veyt, a 30-year old Belgian climber who summited Everest for the first time this year.
+Despite the overall lack of evidence, the climbing community's opinion on the issue has become polarized by rumor and hearsay.
+On one hand, there are people like Jelle Veyt, a 30-year old Belgian climber who summited Everest for the first time this year.

 "I've heard a lot about climbers using dexamethasone here," Veyt told VICE Sports.
 "I've even heard about blood transfusions at base camp.
 I think it's true.
 There is doping everywhere and it's here as well."

 By contrast, the commercial expedition leaders VICE Sports spoke with were less certain that dex use on the mountain is much of a problem.
 "I keep hearing about this doping problem on Everest, but I really do not see it so much," said Russell Brice, a renowned professional climber and the owner of Himalayan Experience, one of the largest commercial expedition companies on Everest.
 "In my own team, as far as I know it does not happen.
 We actually wean members off even Diamox [a common drug used to stave off altitude sickness] before they attempt the summit."